aarushgoradia/aarushgoradia/README.md

 ### Hi there 👋
-🌱 I’m currently a college freshman in electrical and computer engineering interested in computer architecture!
+🌱 I’m currently a college sophmore in electrical and computer engineering interested in computer architecture!
-🔭 I’m currently learning the basics of computer science!
+🔭 I’m currently learning the basics of verilog and C!

 <!--
 **aarushgoradia/aarushgoradia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.